 Scholarships

-Program policies
+Program Policies

 Note that course credit eligibility expires after ten years.
-If you are seeking certification, your course material must have been taken within the last ten years or you my need to redo that specific course.
+If you are seeking certification, your course material must have been taken within the last ten years or you may need to redo that specific course.
 In some cases, we may accept evidence of ongoing educational credit to make an exemption to this policy.

 We may accept transfer credits from other appropriate courses.
 This is on a case-by-case basis.
 Note that course credit eligibility expires after ten years.